ucla-imls-open-sci/dmp101/episodes/dmptool.md

 ::::::::::::::::::::::::: solution
 Choice A is correct.
-Located at the bottom of the page from all authors from your institution who gave permission to share their plan.
+At the bottom of your dashboard you can see plans for your instition.
+This section shows plans from all authors who gave permission to share their plan.
 ::::::::::::::::::::::::::::::::::

 ::::::::::::::::::::::::::::::